Search results for “Transactions”: 106 items

 Is Exness's zero-cut system applied on a per-account basis?

 Yes, Exness’s Zero Cut System is applied on a per-account basis.
-Balances in other accounts within the same account group will not be used to cover a negative balance in a specific account.
-By practicing proper risk management, you can enjoy high-return trading while minimizing your risk.
+Balances in other accounts within the same account will not be used to cover a negative balance in one account.
+By practicing proper money management, you can enjoy high-return trading while minimizing risk.

 26.09.2023